Pigfish-TBOT/tbot-improvement-proposals/✅-TIP03-TBOT_Polygon.md

-**Create TBOT Polygon Network token for The Banks Of Tomorrow Liquidity Factory.**
+**TIP03: Create TBOT Polygon Network token for The Banks Of Tomorrow Liquidity Factory.**

 💡 Proposed by @tbothack 2022-01-12.